Julia Fischer

-Julia Fischer (born 15 June 1983) is a German classical violinist and pianist.
+Julia Fischer (born 15 June 1983) is a German classical violinist, violist, and pianist.
 She teaches at the Munich University of Music and Performing Arts and performs up to 60 times per year.

 Biography

-Julia Fischer is of German-Slovak ancestry.
+Julia Fischer is of German–Slovak ancestry.
 Her parents met as students in Prague.
 Her mother is Viera Fischer (née Krenková).
 Her father, Frank-Michael Fischer, a mathematician from East Germany, also moved from Eastern Saxony to West Germany in 1972.
 In addition to German, Fischer is also fluent in English and French.

 Fischer started playing the violin before her fourth birthday and received her first lesson from Helge Thelen.
 A few months later, she began taking piano lessons from her mother.
 Fischer once said, "My mother is a pianist and I wanted to play the piano as well, but since my elder brother also played the piano, I thought it would be nice to learn another instrument.
 I agreed to try out the violin and stayed with it."
 Fischer also supports her mother's belief that musical education of any kind should include piano fundamentals to extend one's repertoire and knowledge of harmony, theory, and style.

 At the age of eight, she began her formal violin education at the Leopold Mozart Conservatory in Augsburg, under the tutelage of Lydia Dubrowskaya.
 When she was nine years old, she was admitted to the Munich University of Music and Performing Arts, where she worked with Ana Chumachenco.

 When she was twelve years old she played Beethoven's Violin Concerto for the first time in her mother's home town in East Slovakia, and later played it again with Yehudi Menuhin in Vienna.
 Beethoven was also her mother's and brother's favourite composer.
 Fischer's parents divorced when she was thirteen.
 As a teenager she was inspired by Glenn Gould, Evgeny Kissin, and Maxim Vengerov.

 Competitions

 Two competitions defined Fischer's early career as a professional violinist.
 The most prestigious competition Fischer won was the 1995 International Yehudi Menuhin Violin Competition, which took place in Folkestone under the supervision of Yehudi Menuhin.

 Her performance earned her first prize in the junior category as well as all of the special prizes, including the Bach prize for the best solo performance of the composer's work.

 Music journalist Edward Greenfield said, "I first heard Julia Fischer in 1995 as a 12-year-old in the Yehudi Menuhin Violin Competition.
 Not only did she win outright in the junior category, but she was manifestly more inspired than anyone in the senior category."

-Her teacher in Münich, Ana Chumachenco, kept Fischer down to earth by making her practise difficult pieces of Sarasate.
+Her teacher in Munich, Ana Chumachenco, kept Fischer down to earth by making her practise difficult pieces of Sarasate.
 In 1996, she won another major contest, the Eighth Eurovision Competition for Young Instrumentalists in Lisbon, which was broadcast in 22 countries.